"She Can't Read"

 The Power of Reading

 Unfortunately, many individuals stop reading—not because they lose the ability entirely, but because traditional books, newspapers, and magazines become visually dense and cognitively overwhelming.
+This makes them challenging to follow.

 Engaging Reading Materials for Every Interest